johnrraymond/greatlibraryserver/readme.md

 All our code is open source:

-1. A website as a wagtail bakerydemo
+1. The website as currently a wagtail bakerydemo
 2. Code for creating the smart html
 3. Code for creating and managing the tokens on the backend
 4. Unity code for the game